MoT guide: how much does it cost, how long does it take and what happens if your car fails?

 Make sure your windscreen wipers have no cracks or splits and that they clean without smearing the glass.
 If the washer jets don’t work, first check the washer fluid level, and if that’s okay, use a paper clip to clear the nozzles of any debris.

 The tester will check the tyres for rips and cracks and the tread to make sure it’s deep enough.
 On that subject, the legal minimum is 1.6mm (or about the depth of the rim of a 20p piece) across the middle of the tyre.
 Look for the small tread wear indicators placed at intervals between the tread.
 If the tyre is worn down to the same level, the car will fail.
 If it’s close, the tester will indicate an advisory.
-Problems with tyres make up one in 10 MoT failures.
+If your car has a spare tyre, this also needs to be in good condition and inflated.

 The tester will check that the driver’s seat moves backwards and forwards, and that it locks into place securely once in position.

-The tester will want to see that they’re in good condition and that they lock securely and smoothly when pulled.
-They must also lock into their clasps easily and securely.
-Around 22% of failures are due to seatbelt problems.
+The tester will want to see that your car’s seat belts are in good condition and that they lock securely and smoothly when pulled.
+They must also lock into their clasps easily and securely, as a loose buckle could be a serious safety concern.

 Engine and emissions

 Blue or black smoke from your car’s exhaust is not a good sign and will probably mean a fail.
-But it’s the smoke you can’t see that the tester is equally interested in: they use specialist equipment to detect and measure emissions.
+But it’s the smoke you can’t see that the tester is equally interested in; they use specialist equipment to detect and measure emissions.
 Only regular servicing can safeguard against a failure in this area.
 A noisy exhaust probably means it’s cracked or rusty and your car will fail for this, too.
-Some 8% of failures are due to exhaust, fuel or emission problems.
-A vehicle can also fail its MoT if any part of its exhaust system appears to have been tampered with - removing or disabling emissions-reducing features like a Diesel Particulate Filter (DPF), for example.
+Your car can also fail its MoT if any part of its exhaust system appears to have been tampered with, such as removing or disabling emissions-reducing features like a Diesel Particulate Filter (DPF).

 If it doesn’t work, your car will fail the MoT test.